aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/itextframe/_index.md

 ```

-Replaces all matches of regular expression with specified string.
+Replaces all matches of the regular expression with the specified string.

 --------------------

 > ```
-> The following sample code shows how to replace text using regular expression with specified string.
+> The following code sample shows how to replace text using regular expression with the specified string.
 >
 >  Presentation presentation = new Presentation("SomePresentation.pptx");
 >  try {